Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 Define project scope: to know what resources are required for a project, you first need to know what exactly the project entails.
 A scope statement comes in handy at this point - a document that details exactly what the project entails.

-Work out your resource availability: before you can allocate your resources, you need to know what resources you have available.
+Work out your resource availability: Before you can allocate your resources, you need to know what resources you have available.

-Record all resources into a table/software: by having all available resources recorded in one place, you’ll be able to designate resources most efficiently, as well as track when resources increase/decrease.
+Record all resources into a table/software: By having all available resources recorded in one place, you’ll be able to designate resources most efficiently, as well as track when resources increase/decrease.
 Having different resources recorded and tracked in different places is cumbersome and makes it extremely difficult to allocate resources effectively.

-Match tasks with people: one of the best ways you can effectively allocate your resources is to allocate tasks to the people who are best at them and enjoy them most.
+Match tasks with people: One of the best ways you can effectively allocate your resources is to allocate tasks to the people who are best at them and enjoy them most.
 That way, tasks will be completed quickly and employees will be happy.

-Don’t over or under-allocate: back to our elementary school teacher; imagine the teacher would give every child five pencils, three glue sticks, and two pairs of scissors.
+Don’t over or under-allocate: Back to our elementary school teacher; imagine the teacher would give every child five pencils, three glue sticks, and two pairs of scissors.
 Most of those resources would probably get lost before the first week of school is over.
 But, if the teacher would give out only one workbook between two, and one gluestick between four, the class would struggle to get any work done and end up far behind.
 Same with project management: allocate too many resources to a project, and it’s a waste, allocate too little and the project will not be of good quality and likely miss the deadline.
 If we’re talking about people as resources, it’s also important not to over or under-stretch your employees.

-Make expectations clear: the best resources allocation plan will only be as effective as how well your team understands it.
+Make expectations clear: the best resource allocation plan will only be as effective as how well your team understands it.
 By ensuring that each team member knows what is required of them and which resources they have at their disposal, you ensure that each resource is used to its maximum.

-Track resources and reallocate when necessary: once your project is off the ground, it’s unlikely that everything will stay status quo.
+Track resources and reallocate when necessary: Once your project is off the ground, it’s unlikely that everything will stay status quo.
 Instead, you’ll likely be faced with unexpected shortages and surpluses of resources.
 It’s therefore imperative to keep your finger on the pulse and reallocate resources as the project goes along.

-Know your budget and track it: a fundamental resource to keep track of is the project budget, as it will determine the availability of other resources.
-The best way to keep tabs on your budget is with resource management software that can update you in real-time about where and how your budget is being used.
+Know your budget and track it: A fundamental resource to keep track of is the project budget, as it will determine the availability of other resources.
+The best way to keep tabs on your budget is with resource management software that can update you in real time about where and how your budget is being used.

-Track time: strategic resource allocation includes tracking time.
+Track time: Strategic resource allocation includes tracking time.
 Then, at the end of the project, you can see how long various tasks took and use that information to realistically allocate resources for the next project.

-Minimize scope creep: although scope change is pretty much inevitable, you can take control of how badly it affects resources by planning ahead with a change management plan.
+Minimize scope creep: Although scope change is pretty much inevitable, you can take control of how badly it affects resources by planning ahead with a change management plan.
 A change management plan is set before a project begins and determines how the agency will deal with a scope change request.

-Put someone in charge: make someone responsible for allocating resources and staying on top of them.
+Put someone in charge: Make someone responsible for allocating resources and staying on top of them.
 Without that, it’s easy for everyone to assume that someone else is in charge and then your careful plan goes out the window.

 Resource Allocation Examples